prosperhabada/personal-website/content/about/index.md

   - IOT
 ---

 Hello!
 I'm Prosper, an educator and computer engineer based in Accra, Ghana who enjoys teaching and building things that live on the internet.
-I develop exceptional websites and web apps from my startup [Vivisoft Ghana](https://www.vivisoftghana.com/) and do tinker arduinos, raspberry pi or electronics when I have the time to spare.
+I occasionally develop websites and web apps from my startup [Vivisoft Ghana](https://www.vivisoftghana.com/) with the vision of promoting ghanaian businesses & companies online.
+When I have the time to spare, I do tinker Arduinos, Raspberry pi or even electronics.
+I'm 27 and still single...
 I love the feeling of floating on the water and feeling almost weightless... j'adore la natation.

 I graduated with a Bsc in Computer Engineering from [Kwame Nkrumah University of Science and Technology](https://www.knust.edu.gh/), I joined the IT team at [Tema Oil Refinery](https://www.tor.com.gh/) where I worked on a variety of interesting and meaningful projects on a daily basis.
-Shortly after, I engaged my life-long passion of teaching at [SOS-Hermann Gmeiner International College](https://www.soshgic.edu.gh/) as Head of IT Department
+Shortly after, I engaged my life-long passion of teaching at [SOS-Hermann Gmeiner International College](https://www.soshgic.edu.gh/) and presently functioning as Head of IT Department.

 Here are a few technologies I've been working with recently: